SethTisue/lens-examples/README.md

 Yes because the talk is still a good introduction to what lenses are.
 I wouldn't change anything about the standalone lens code.

 No because the details about third party libraries are now obsolete.
-Shapeless has changed a lot, Rillit seems abandoned, and lots of competition has sprung up such as [Quicklens](https://github.com/adamw/quicklens).
+Shapeless has changed a lot, Rillit seems abandoned, and lots of competition has sprung up such as [Monocle](https://github.com/julien-truffaut/Monocle) and [Quicklens](https://github.com/adamw/quicklens).

 ## When & where was the talk given?